Lorentz group theory and polarization of the light: Polarized light and Jones formalism, restriction to symmetry , and two sorts of non-relativistic Stokes 3-vectors

 Spinor $\Psi$ (or $\Psi_{space}$) has evident peculiarity: at the whole axis $S_{1}=S_{2}=0$ (or at $x = y =0$) its defining relation contains ambiguity $(0+i0)/0$ (and expressions for $\xi$ will contain a mute angle variable $\Gamma: \; \phi \rightarrow \Gamma$ )

-It should be mention that polarization singularities, attracting attention in the literature \cite{2008-Bliokh-Niv-Kleiner-Hasman}, should be associated with peculiarities $(0+i0)/0$ in (\ref{A.7c'}); in other words, it is peculiarity in parameterizing space spinor $\Psi_{space}$ by parabolic coordinates $(\xi, \eta, \phi)$.
+It should be mention that polarization singularities, attracting attention in the literature \cite{2008-Bliokh-Niv-Kleiner-Hasman}, should be associated with that peculiarities $(0+i0)/0$ in (\ref{A.7c'}); in other words, they are peculiarities in parameterizing space spinor $\Psi_{space}$ by parabolic coordinates $(\xi, \eta, \phi)$.

 Also one can take special attention to the factors $e^{+i\phi /2} $ and $e^{-i\phi /2} $ in expression for Jones spinor, which leads to ($\pm$)-ambiguity at the values $\Phi = 0$ and $\Phi = + 2\pi$ or $\Delta = 0$ and $\Delta = + 2\pi$.
 However these two values correspond physically to one the same direction in geometrical space or to one the same Stokes 3-vector.
 It is an old problem with spinors applied to description of 3-vectors, and it can be overcome in the frame ideas on spinor space structure: \cite{1984-Penrose}; also see in \cite{2004-Redkov}, \cite{2005-Redkov} and references therein.
 Does the spinor group topology is relevant indeed to Jones complex formalism in optics or not -- the issue remains open, for theory and experiments.